kridel-lab/FLOMICS/README.md

-# Follicular Lymphoma Multiomics Project (FLOMICS) - integrating data from methylome, transcriptome and genome to discover new subtypes
+# Follicular Lymphoma Multiomics Project (FLOMICS) - integrating data from targeted DNA sequencing, methylome profiling, bulk RNAseq and single nuclei RNAseq to discover new subtypes

 Molecular classification or subtyping of cancers is becoming an essential step toward clinical practice of precision medicine.
 In follicular lymphoma (FL), molecular classification or subtyping has emerged as a major unmet need.
-This project focuses on the analysis of multi-omics data with integrative clustering techniques.
-The project aims to study the genome, transcriptome, epigenome of FL, to rigorously define and validate molecular subtypes by unravelling inter- and intra-patient heterogeneity.
-Our hypotheses:

-- FL is not just one disease, but that it can be classified into biologically distinct subgroups.
+This project focuses on the analysis of multi-omics data to subclassify FL.
+The project aims to study gene mutations, the transcriptome and the methylome of FL, to rigorously define and validate molecular subtypes by unravelling inter- and intra-patient heterogeneity.
+Our hypothesis is that FL is not just one disease, but that it can be classified into biologically distinct subgroups.
-- Subclassification of FL using integrative clustering will identify FL subtypes that will open new avenues for tailoring treatment to individual patients.
-- Subclassification is best achieved using statistical inference from multi-omics data, e.g. genome, transcriptome, epigenome, etc. as it will give more power to detect underlying differences.

 ## Pilot Study